Perth Concert Hall is a modern space with a stunning auditorium and capacity of 1,186 seated.

 Friends of the Festival can buy tickets one week prior to the public sale periods.
 To take advantage of this exclusive sales window, become a Friend for just £15.

 Each event is different.
 Some of our events are free, with no reservations required.
 Other events are free but tickets must be booked in advance.
-Some events offer reduced tickets for registered disabled, registered unemployed, students and children under 16.
+Some events offer reduced tickets for registered disabled, registered unemployed, students and children/ young people under 18.
 Please check each individual event for ticket information.
-Our 'Best Friends' of the Festival are eligible for multi-buy discounts when they buy tickets for 4 or more events at one time.
+Our 'Best Friends' of the Festival can enjoy multi-buy discounts when they buy tickets for 3 or more eligible events at one time.
 Click here for details.

 We do not take returns, offer refunds or operate a waiting list.